Pyroptosis: Cells on Fire

 Figure: Non-canonical (left) and canonical (right) pyroptosis pathways.

 The effector of pyroptosis that ultimately leads to cell death by membrane rupture was not identified until 2015.
 Gasdermin D (GSDMD), as it is called, belongs to a protein family with a conserved structure.
 GSDMD is cleaved and activated by caspases, releasing its N-terminal gasdermin domain and forming a pore in the plasma membrane.
-Caspase-1 cleaves pro-IL-1β and pro-IL-18, generating mature cytokines that are then released through these pores prior to H20 influx and membrane rupture.8 Since we are only beginning to understand the various components and interactions of this pathway, the future will hold many more insights.
+Caspase-1 cleaves pro-IL-1β and pro-IL-18, generating mature cytokines that are then released through these pores prior to H20 influx and membrane rupture.8 This rupture might be the result of another effector of pyroptosis that has been identified recently.
+Ninjurin-1 (NINJ1) is a cell surface protein that facilitates the rupture of the plasma membrane in a cookie-cutter-like mechanism.9 Since we are only beginning to understand the various components and interactions of this pathway, the future will hold many more insights.

 Rockland antibodies are rigorously tested and validated for specificity and sensitivity to ensure accurate and reliable results.
 With our extensive collection of antibodies targeting key components of the pyroptosis pathway, including Caspase-1, IL-1β, and NLRP3, you can trust Rockland to provide the tools you need to advance your research.